mediachain/mediachain/rfc/mediachain-rfc-1.md

  }

 ```
-All Mediachain data objects have a mandatory `type` key that represents
+All Mediachain data objects have a mandatory `type` field that represents
 the data type of the object.
 Links can be embedded between data objects by using the IPLD `@link`
 special key, allowing us to construct Merkle DAGs.

 ### Entities and Artefacts

-There are two principal types of objects in the mediacain:
+There are two principal types of objects in the mediachain:
 entities and artefacts.
 An _Entity_ represents a person or organization
 who may associate with artefacts, for example by creating or posting
 a reference to the artefact. _Artefacts_ represent media works as tracked